The 5 Best Ways To Increase Conversions With Ecommerce Site Search

 The button text didn’t seem to make much of a difference, but when compared to a button that used a search icon instead of the word “search” or “go”, usage took a significant hit.
 Text buttons saw usage of 16.17%, whereas the magnifying glass icon averaged 13.44%.

-Candy.com had the highest usage of all, and had the most unique search bar placement.
-It’s obvious that giving it priority in design can have major effects.
-Looking at the top twenty five sites (in terms of search percentage), we found that 40% used a top center placement, and the remaining 60% used top right placement.
+Candy.com had the highest usage of all and had a unique search bar placement.
+It’s obvious that giving it a priority in design can have major effects.
+Looking at the top twenty-five sites (in terms of search percentage), we found that 40% used a top center placement, and the remaining 60% used top right placement.
 100% of these sites used a search box rather than an icon, and eight of the top twenty-five sites had a perfect score, following all of the above-mentioned best practices.

 Convincing more users to search will inevitably increase conversion rates.
 This influx of new search users often drives some other numbers down, though.
 Average order values, for example, tend to drop slightly as search usage increases.

 However, the overall effect of increasing search usage is an increase in conversion rates and revenue.

 Even after making notable changes in all of these areas, you may not see the results you’re looking for.
 What can you do next?
 Experiment with the blink test.
 Give people who are unfamiliar with your site three seconds to find the search box.
 If they can’t find it in that time, you’ve failed and need to make some additional refinements.
 Generally speaking, though, the above best practices will enable you to pass the blink test with flying colors.